dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 The parser is expecting a relational expression, that is, two expressions separated by a relational operator (one of `==`, `!=`, `>`, `>=`, `<`, `<=`, `!!`, `in`, `!in`).
 But the parser saw two `!` separated by white space.
-This is possibly meant to be `!!` operator, but it could also just be an illegal expression.
+This is possibly meant to be a `!!` operator, but it could also just be an illegal expression.

 ## **Error: Ambiguous use of &, |, ^.
 Use parentheses to disambiguate.**